CyberCrime-Stoppers/Proton-Drive-Utilities/README.md

 ---

 Thank you, <strong> Proton AG </strong>.
-The community will love and experiment with this app, developing their own ways of using it and wanting more flexibility with Proton's services.
+The community will love and experiment with proton cli, developing their own ways of using it and wanting more flexibility with Proton's services.

 ## Compatibility